-Wear eye protection and rubber gloves classified for 1,000 V when carrying out work with a risk of coming into contact with voltage class B (650 V).
+Use protective goggles and rubber gloves classified for 1,000 V when carrying out work with a risk of coming into contact with voltage class B (650 V).

-Avoid cutting the voltage class B (650 V) cable harness at the same time as voltage is on.
-There is a risk of personal injury.
+Avoid cutting the voltage class B (650 V) cable harness, orange, while the voltage is on.
+There is a high risk of an arc occurring that may cause personal injury.

-Wear eye protection and rubber gloves classified for 1,000 V.
+Wear protective goggles and rubber gloves classified for 1,000 V.